Internal regulations and lending rules

 Documents, which are freely accessible in the Reading Room, cannot be reserved except if they are already on loan by another user.

 It is forbidden to remove from the reading areas any document, of any kind, belonging to the library, apart from works recorded as a home loan at the loan desk or on the self-service loan machines.
-The user should present his or her personal library card when borrowing or returning documents.
+The user should present their personal library card when borrowing or returning documents.
 With some exceptions, no items are posted out.

 Documents showing a red banner on their label are not available for home loan and must be viewed on-site.